 Doris gets inside the minds of the people Lincoln had to deal with.
 She goes into diaries, newspaper accounts and personal correspondence to get a a fuller view of what people thought of Lincoln and how he dealt with it.
 He was a man of principle, deserving of the moniker "Honest Abe," but more importantly a practical man.
 He listened very carefully to understand what others thought and was forgiving of their mistakes.
-He had a sense of humour that allowed him to deal with the stresses of life.
+He had a sense of humor that allowed him to deal with the stresses of life.
 On top of all that he was clever.
 He dealt with (as we all do) people who had contrary interests, only he did it better.

-The author starts off by giving a lot of background of two of Lincoln's presidential rivals, William Seward and Salmon Chase, both of whom expected to be president and felt entitled to the honour.
+The author starts off by giving a lot of background of two of Lincoln's presidential rivals, William Seward and Salmon Chase, both of whom expected to be president and felt entitled to the honor.
 Other key players included Edward Bates and Edwin Stanton.
 Lincoln picked these men because of what they were capable of doing for their country in its hour of greatest need.
 There was rivalry amongst them, but Lincoln was able to harness their efforts to re unify America.

 Important events covered in detail include Lincoln's early political efforts, his presidential nomination and campaign, selecting his cabinet and changes over the years and of course the American Civil War and Emancipation.
 Always there was a reason why something shouldn't be done and usually Abraham was able to understand the people involved better than others, wait for the proper moment and eventually prevail.